AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Related Work

-Another line of related work studies runtime power management, in particular power capping, as a practical mechanism for improving energy efficiency under system-level power constraints.
-Patki et al. compared GPU power capping and frequency capping in a scientific workflow and found that power capping can improve power efficiency while preserving performance more reliably than frequency capping \cite{patki2019comparing}.
+Another line of related work studies runtime power management, in particular power capping, as a practical way to improve energy efficiency under system-level power constraints.
+Patki et al. compared GPU power capping and frequency capping in a scientific workflow and found that power capping can improve power efficiency while preserving performance more reliably \cite{patki2019comparing}.
 Allen et al. studied performance optimization in power-bounded GPU computing and proposed heuristics for selecting favorable operating points under a power budget \cite{allen2020performance}.
-More recent work extends this perspective to modern exascale systems: Patrou et al. evaluated power-capping metrics for an exascale science application on integrated CPU and GPU hardware, while Costa et al. characterized the impact of GPU power-management policies across multiple accelerator benchmarks and highlighted workload-dependent trade-offs between performance and energy savings \cite{patrou2025power,costa2025characterizing}.
+More recent work extends this perspective to exascale systems: Patrou et al. evaluated power-capping metrics for an exascale science application on integrated CPU and GPU hardware, while Costa et al. characterized the impact of GPU power-management policies across multiple accelerator benchmarks and highlighted workload-dependent trade-offs between performance and energy savings \cite{patrou2025power,costa2025characterizing}.